Applications Open for Dairy Diploma

 To be eligible for the course, students must have a minimum qualification of a Level 6 Advanced Certificate in Agriculture prior to the course starting.
 Applications are also welcome from Level 7, or Level 8 agriculture award holders.

-To download an application form and for further details click this link: Professional Farm Management Diploma.
+To download an application form and for further details click this link: Professional Diploma in Dairy Farm Management.